Clemapfel/Mousetrap.jl/docs/src/01_manual/02_signals.md

 In this case, the signals' **ID** is `clicked`, while the signal **emitter** is an instance of `Button`.
 When a user clicks the button, the in-memory object emits signal `clicked`.

 If we want to tie program behavior to the user clicking the button, we **connect a callback** (a function) to this signal.
-Once connected, when the button is clicked, `clicked` is emitted, which in turn will trigger invocation of the connected function.
+Once connected, when the button is clicked, `clicked` is emitted, which in turn will trigger invocation of the connected function:

 ```julia